 Doesn’t that take a lot of time and resources?

-The post below provides all the untold benefits of using IMC, and if you receive half the dividends IBM did, I don’t think the time or resources spent will be an issue.
+The post below provides all the untold benefits of using IMC, and if you get half the results of IBM, the effort and resources spent will be worth it.

 In one of my previous posts titled “Why Use an Integrated Marketing Communications Approach?”, I provide an explanation of an integrated marketing communications approach (IMC), the IMC process, a light explanation of the benefits of IMC, and how Nike uses IMC.

-In this post, I would like to expand further on the benefits and critical nature of IMC for an organization by providing an example of a company that uses IMC and one that does not.
+In this post, I would like to expand further on the benefits and critical nature of IMC for an organization by providing an example of a company that uses this approach and one that does not.